wiggin77/robotjs-externs/README.md

-Externs for [RobotJS](http://robotjs.io/).
+Haxe externs for [RobotJS](http://robotjs.io/).
 RobotJS is a desktop automation library for Node.js.

 Inject keystrokes and mouse moves into a Node.js application.
 Also capture mouse position and screen pixels.